ozenesat/photocollector-api/README.md

 * * *

-## Developing Proccess
+## Developing Process

 I started to work on this project with field research.
-In my capstone project I would like to develop a website that has a real user experience where user can spend couple hours easily.
-So I need some third party API's to achive this goal.
+In my capstone project I wanted to develop a website that has a real user experience where the user can spend couple of hours easily.
+So I needed some third party API's to achive this goal.
 And I searched for free APIs.
-After 2 days of field search I decided to go with Unsplash.
-As a former journo, I always find photos attractive and I can spend a few hours easily when I am discovering new photos.
+After 2 days of field research I decided to go with Unsplash.
+As a former journo, I always find photos intriguing and I can spend a few hours easily when I am discovering new photos.
 Then I started to read <a target="_blank" rel="noopener noreferrer" href="https://unsplash.com/documentation"> the documention of Unsplash.</a>

 After this long searches and reading I jumped into developing proccess.
-For smooth and uninterrupted user experince I decided to use React for Front-end and since I am not full sure about the data part of my project I preferred Node.Js with Express for back-end by the side of MangoDB.
+For smooth and uninterrupted user experince I decided to use React for Front-end and since I am not fully sure about the data part of my project I preferred Node.Js with Express for back-end by the side of MangoDB.

-Firstly, I created my developer account on Unsplash and get sh key.
-Since it's my first time using third party api with sh key, getting datas successfully and implementing it into my application takes a little time to figured it out.
+Firstly, I created my developer account on Unsplash and got sh key.
+Since it's my first time using third party api with sh key, getting data successfully and implementing it into my application took a little time to figure out.
 Then I developed all back-end routes, models and schema.
-I tested Unsplash related ones with Postman and the others with curl sciripts.
+I tested Unsplash related ones with Postman and the others with curl scripts.

-As second step I started to work on the front end.
+As the second step I started to work on the front end.
 I implemented basic buttons and forms for user actions with Bootstrap.
 Then I added 'photo search and collect' related functionalities using React components.
-To finalize all components that are working fully functional takes couple days.
+To have all components working fully functional took couple of days.

 Lastly, I tested all functionalities and fixed the errors and bugs.
 Then I designed all components and the main page with navbar.
-As final touch, I developed a welcome and home pages for unsigned-in users.
+As a final touch, I developed welcome and home pages for unregistered users.

 * * *